slyphix/sudoku/README.md

     make build_dir=path/to/directory

 instead.
-If you receive errors about `mkdir` not being found by `make`, you can disable directory creation entirely by using
+If for some reason `mkdir` is not working properly, you can disable directory creation entirely by using

     make mkdir=#

 Note that you will have to create the target directory yourself in this case.
-You can also change the default compiler and compiler flags by setting the `cc` and `cc_flags` variables.
+You can also change the default compiler and compilation flags by setting the `cc` and `cc_flags` variables.
 Use

     make clean